 • Prepare the tempeh – I recommend mixing the marinade, parboiling the tempeh, and placing it in the marinade first, so it can marinate while you prepare the tahini sauce.
 Alternatively, parboil the tempeh earlier in the day or a day or two ahead, and let it marinate overnight(s) for even more flavor, and to save time on the day you make the recipe.

-• Make the tahini sauce – After the tempeh is prepared, whiz up the Herby Tahini Sauce with Bright Vietnamese Flavors.
-Alternatively, this too can be prepared earlier in the day or a day or so ahead to make prep on the day you make the recipe incredibly fast (less than 30 minutes!).
+• Make the tahini sauce – This too can be prepared earlier in the day or a day or so ahead to make prep on the day you make the recipe incredibly fast (less than 30 minutes!).

 • Boil the noodles – This is the last step.
 I recommend using tongs to move the cooked noodles from the pot of boiling water directly into a bowl with all the tahini sauce so that a bit of the noodle water ends up in with the noodles and sauce.
 It just helps create a nice creamy texture.